ccy0326-ship-it/WeareGroup31/Team31_DESIGN_DOC.md

 - national_rail_seats

 These entities collectively support route planning, ticket booking, travel tracking, and customer service functions.

-### Password Security

-User passwords are hashed using Argon2 before storage.

-Argon2 is a memory-hard password hashing algorithm that protects against brute-force attacks and rainbow-table attacks.
-Unlike MD5 or SHA-based hashing, Argon2 intentionally increases computational cost and automatically incorporates salting, making it significantly more secure for credential storage.

-The `registered_users` table stores only the Argon2 hash rather than the user's original password, ensuring that plaintext credentials are never stored in the database.
 ---

 ## 2. Normalisation Justification